rfortherestofus/blog/typst-blog-post/typst-blog-post.md

 \[TODO: Add screenshot\]

-One important thing to note here is that Typst - TODO: Mention how Typst makes headings go up one level
+One important thing to note here is that Quarto shifts Typst headings up one level on rendering ([see details in the `shift-heading-levels-by` argument on the Quarto docs page](https://quarto.org/docs/reference/formats/typst.html#numbering)).
+That is, if you have a level 1 heading in your Quarto document, it will be treated as a level 2 heading in Typst.
+If you look at the Quarto document code we use, the level 2 headings are styled by what we defined as level 1 headings in our `typst-template.typ` file.

 #### Header and footer